bluerobotics/ardusub-zola/advanced-usage/index.md

 Adding support for a new joystick type requires providing an SVG file with particular element IDs (for function mapping, and so the elements can be dynamically filled when the corresponding button is pressed):
 - `path_b*` is used for different button numbers, numbers can currently be from 0-31
+    - the buttons can be remapped during Cockpit configuration by clicking on the displayed button in the SVG display and clicking the "Remap" button followed by pressing the actual joystick button that matches the displayed location
 - `path_b10`/`b11` are currently used to denote the joystick axes
     - 10 indicates the left side joystick, 11 indicates the right side one
     - in future there will be support for arbitrary axes and sliders
 - New SVGs currently need to be added to the code, but in future will be possible to add/import dynamically

 ### Alerts